 6. Dim your bedroom

 Making your bedroom dark is one of the most important things to do for sleep hygiene.
-These days we are bombarded with artificial light everywhere.
-Our TVs, smartphones and those little indicator LEDs on almost every single charger and appliance can affect our sleep quality negatively.
+These days you are bombarded with artificial light everywhere.
+Your TV, smartphone, and those little indicator LEDs on almost every single charger and appliance can affect your sleep quality negatively.

 Optimally we would want our sleeping environment to be completely dark.
 This is because light controls our sleep.
 In nature, creatures are awake when there’s light and sleep in the dark.
 Well except for the nocturnal creatures of course.
 But you’re not one.

 This can be hard to achieve in your bedroom without taking specific precautions.
-If you don’t have effective blinds in your bedroom windows you should get a blinding curtain that keeps all the light out.
+If you don’t have effective blinds in your bedroom windows you should get a blinding curtain (affiliate link) that keeps all the light out.
 Even if you live in a place where the nights are actually dark, artificial light from street lights and billboards can illuminate your bedroom.

-You should also get rid of any electrical devices with lights in the in your bedroom.
+You should also get rid of any electrical devices with lights in your bedroom.
 This includes smartphones, internet routers, and televisions.
-At least put some masking tape on the indicator LEDs.

 7. Silence your bedroom

-This last one is kind of obvious but many people seem to be unaware how much noise can disturb our sleep.
+This last one is kind of obvious but many people seem to be unaware of how much noise can disturb our sleep.
 Even if you don’t think you are easily disturbed by sounds, it’s likely they will wake you up from deep sleep.

 The more silent you can make your bedroom, the better.
 This can be hard because there are things like noisy neighbors, traffic, airplanes, and city noises.

 But you should do your best to remove any noisy appliances, clocks, etc. from your bedroom.
 If you sleep with a window open, you are naturally subjected to more noise from the outdoors.

-If you live in a noisy neighborhood, we would suggest trying some earplugs.
-It might take some trying of different models and getting use to them, but once you can use them comfortably they will reduce ambient noise significantly.
+If you live in a noisy neighborhood, you could consider trying some earplugs.
+It might take some trying different models and getting used to them, but once you can use them comfortably they will reduce ambient noise significantly.